LeoTSH/stock-tracker/README.md

 ** **Notes:** **
 * Model file is not included due to Github file size limitation of 100MB (Model is ~104MB)
-* Images are not provided to reduce repository size
+* Image dataset is not provided to reduce repository size

 # <font size="5"> Table of Contents </font>
 [Overview](#overview)